Speak with your doctor about when and how often you should get a mammogram.1 The American Cancer Society recommends:

 - Women, ages 55 and older switch to getting mammograms every 2 years, or continue yearly screening

 Humana members may save money on mammograms.
-Visit , Link opens in new window to view the details of your plan coverage.
+Please , Link opens in new window to view the details of your plan coverage.

 Humana members can visit an in-network doctor for advice on scheduling a mammogram.